Plans and Reports

 The City of San Diego prepared the Mission Bay Watershed WQIP FY 21 Annual Report.
 The Mission Bay WQIP FY 21 Annual Report includes additional information related to the City actions to address water quality regulations and improve water quality shown in the online dashboards.

-To estimate the funding need for implementing the WQIP strategies, the City developed a robust cost tool that calculates and organizes the annual cost for each strategy.
+To estimate the funding needed to implement the WQIP strategies, the City developed a robust cost tool that calculates and organizes the annual cost for each strategy.
 For more information about the development of the tool, anticipated costs and potential improvements, see the fact sheet below:

 To support the development of the WQIPs, the City performed a literature review and accompanying analysis to quantify potential pollutant load reductions associated with certain non-structural best management practices or strategies.
 The results are summarized in the following technical memorandum: